StackItHQ/pes-AnanyaMahishi/README.md

 *Hi I'm Ananya Mahishi*

 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*

+Stuff to be worked on
+- Handle adding values without column name
+- Maybe a more optimal way with IDs for insert, update, delete
+- Shuffling of rows- keep them constant
+- Database to sheets